raufurwarech/kinetik_au_test/README.md

 An example project for automated UI tests using JavaScript-based end-to-end testing framework Cypress with page object model design pattern.

-create one test script & each count each task as a test step, for that reason using one it block.
+create one test script & each task as a test step, for that reason using one it block.

 using Task 1: Automate the given scenario.
 1. Launch browser(Chrome/Firefox)